sritha15/aiagent_canva/README.md

 ## Features
 - Upload CSV data
 - Chat with AI to generate charts
 - Add charts to Canva designs

-## License
-MIT